-How to spend a day in Cinque Terre
+How to Spend a Day in Cinque Terre

 There are many ways to spend a day in Cinque Terre.
-It depends on which way you travel (by boat, by train), whether you are planning to hike, etc.
+It depends on which way you travel (by boat, by train), and whether you are planning to hike, etc.

 This is how our 1 day in Cinque Terre looked like: in the morning we took a train from La Spezia to Monterosso al Mare.
 We then hiked to Vernazza and Corniglia.
 From there we took a train to Riomaggiore.
 Then a train back to Manarola where we stayed for sunset and dinner.
-After dinner we took a train back to La Spezia.
+After dinner, we took a train back to La Spezia.

-Where to stay in Cinque Terre
+Where to Stay in Cinque Terre

-Where to eat in Cinque Terre
+Where to Eat in Cinque Terre

 There are many restaurants, cafes, gelaterias, and little shops in all five villages of Cinque Terre.
 So finding where to eat in Cinque Terre should not be a problem.